 Let’s start with an example from one of my previous trips to set the bar:

-Once I traveled 3 weeks throughout Europe with a 17-inch suitcase-designed backpack (Osprey Daylite 26+6).
-Totaling 32 liters in volume.
+I once traveled 3 weeks throughout Europe with a 17-inch suitcase-designed backpack (Osprey Daylite).

-And I’m gonna share with you my exact packing list for that trip as well (including the total weight).
-But let’s just take a step back first.
+And I’m gonna share with you my exact packing list for that trip too (including the total weight).

-Most 20-inch suitcases, also known as carry-on-sized luggage range between 38-45 liters.
-For some, this would be suitable for a 2-day weekend trip.
-And for others, it would be more than enough for a 1-year trip across the globe or even a lifetime of traveling.
+For some, this is enough space for a 2-day weekend trip.
+And for others, it would be more than enough for a 1-year trip across the globe.
+Or even a lifetime of traveling.

-So the amount you can fit in a 20-inch suitcase depends.
+The amount you can fit in a 20-inch suitcase or luggage depends.

 The biggest factors I’ve found to determine this are usually: